Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 For citizens of Canada and Bermuda, you do not need a nonimmigrant visa.
 This makes it easier to tour and visit the U.S. You could also stay in the country for up to six months without a visa.

-Is the United States a good choice for Asian expats & migrants?
+Is the US a good choice for Asian expats & migrants?

 The United States could also be ideal for Asian expats.
 Depending on your home country, however, you may face language or cultural barriers.
 You might need to go through stricter legal processes if you want to stay in the country long-term.